Rokasl/CS408_project/report/source/08_chapter_1.md

 # Introduction

-This chapter focuses on explaining the project motivation, objectives and outcome.
+This chapter focuses on explaining the project motivation and objectives.
 Also, in the last section, the report structure is displayed.